Mission Point (Mackinac Island): Great Hall Complex (1956)

-In the spring, the Stouffer's Corporation provided furniture for the dining rooms, Lee Carpets supplied extensive wall-to-wall carpeting, and Mackinaw City's stonemason Friedrich Grebe built the fireplaces and much of the landscaping stonework.
+In the spring, the Stouffer Corporation provided furniture for the dining rooms, Lee Carpets supplied extensive wall-to-wall carpeting, and Mackinaw City's stonemason Friedrich Grebe built the fireplaces and much of the landscaping stonework.

 In 1956 after the Great Hall complex was completed, Woollett reportedly learned an Indian legend about the Great Tepee from an islander.
 This legend said that the Great Spirit would one day gather nations under a great tepee, or wigwam, and together they would find the secret of peace.
 This story is consistent with reminiscences of people who were present at the time.
 It is also consistent with a newspaper report in which Howard Santigo, grandson of a Mackinac Island Chippewa Indian chief, recounted this same legend of the Great Spirit.
 In 1893, D.H.
 Kelton related a similar tale in which the ‘suffering ones’ of every race and clime would be invited to draw their canoes up onto the eastern shore of Mackinac Island, pass through Arch Rock, and meet in a wigwam built of the tallest trees (home of the great spirit Gitche Manitou).
 This tale was repeated by E. O. Wood, who suggested in 1918 that the wigwam was transmuted into Sugar Loaf rock.

 Every spring and summer for a decade after its construction, the Great Hall complex attracted thousands of MRA conference delegates from the US, Asia, Africa, and Europe.
 Then, in 1965, the Great Hall complex was deeded over to Mackinac College, an institution legally independent of MRA and chartered by the Michigan Board of Education.
 From 1966 to 1970 the College was in operation and the Great Hall complex was used year-round.
 Graduation ceremonies for the Charter Class students at the college were held there in June 1970.

 After Mackinac College closed in 1970, TV evangelist Rex Humbard purchased the Great Hall complex for use as part of a nondenominational Bible college (Mackinac College (Humbard)).
 In 1977 he sold the property, which became the Mackinac Hotel and Conference Center.
 In late 1987 it was sold to John Shufelt, and in 2014 to present the owners, Dennert O. and Suzanne Ware.